opusonline/PromiseX.js/README.md

 just like standard Promise.catch, always returns a new Promise
 reject function is executed if previous Promise is rejected
 shorthand for Promise.then(null, reject)
 reject function is called with optional context
+skipped if previous promise is cancelled

 ```javascript
 // default use